 Usually wild animals don't need to be fed.
 Even songbirds don't need to be fed all year, so take down birdfeeders in spring and summer when there is plenty of natural food available.

-Remember, it is natural for some wildlife to die; it's Mother Nature's way of keeping wildlife healthy.
-But there are steps you can take to help wildlife get through the winter without causing problems:
+Remember, it is natural for some wildlife to die; it's Mother Nature's way of keeping other wildlife healthy.

 A blacktail buck, two wild turkeys and a jackrabbit enjoy the wheat put out by a southern Oregon landowner.